LoicKonan/2143-OOP-Konan/Assignments/P01/README.md

 >
 - The main Character is A **US Marine Space Ship** of the year 3099.
 - The Goal is to shoot as many Alien Ships as possible and to not lose all your life.
-- The main Character start 10 life but lose a life every time it is touch by an Alien ship.
+- The main Character start with 10 life but lose a life every time it is touch by an Alien ship.

 **Enemy**